CB101b/Unono/README.md

 On windows just download the repository as zip and extract it or use Github Desktop.

-To run the program on all systems:
+To run the program on Linux:
 ```
 python bnu.py
 ```

+To run the prgram on Windows just run the 'start.bat' and it SHOULD start (It's still in development)

 ## Contributing
 To get your pull request into our code just add something valuable to it and it will most likely get through!